growthack88/rtl-performance-dashboard/README.md

 Once deployed, the dashboard will be available at: https://growthack88.github.io/rtl-performance-dashboard/

 You will need to enter the password "rtl2025" to access the performance report.
+The dashboard content will be blurred and dimmed until the correct password is entered, ensuring that metrics and sensitive data are not visible to unauthorized users.

 ## Password Information

 - Default password: `rtl2025`
 - The password authentication is implemented using client-side JavaScript
 - Authentication is stored in the browser's session storage, so users will need to re-enter the password if they close the browser
+- Dashboard metrics are visually obscured until authentication is complete

 ## Troubleshooting